 James and Philipp demonstrate how to use conda to coordinate versions of all these packages, Jupyter to stitch them together, fastparquet to load the large datasets quickly, HoloViews and GeoViews to store metadata with the data that supports automatic visualization later, Param to declare parameters and ranges of interest to the user independently of the notebook mechanisms, ParamNB to create ipywidgets automatically for these parameters, datashader to render the entire dataset into an image to avoid overwhelming the browser (and the user), dask to coordinate datashader’s computation across cores, Numba to accelerate this computation, Bokeh to deliver the visualization as an interactive figure, and Jupyter Dashboards to deploy the cells as a standalone web application that can be shared with colleagues.
 All of these steps rely only on freely available, domain-general libraries that each do one thing very well and work well with each other.
 The resulting workflow can easily be retargeted for novel analyses and visualizations of other datasets serving other purposes, making it practical to develop and deploy reproducible high-performance interactive visualizations in any domain using the Jupyter Notebook.

-James Bednar is a solutions architect at Anaconda Powered by Continuum Analytics and an honorary fellow in the School of Informatics at the University of Edinburgh, Scotland.
-Previously, Jim was a lecturer and researcher in computational neuroscience at the University of Edinburgh, Scotland, and a software and hardware engineer at National Instruments.
-He manages the open source Python projects datashader, HoloViews, GeoViews, ImaGen, param, and paramnb.
+James Bednar is a senior solutions architect at Anaconda, Inc. Previously, Jim was a lecturer and researcher in computational neuroscience at the University of Edinburgh, Scotland, and before that a software and hardware engineer at National Instruments.
+He manages the open source Python projects Datashader, HoloViews, GeoViews, ImaGen, and Param.
 He has published more than 50 papers and books about the visual system, data visualization, and software development.
 Jim holds a PhD in computer science from the University of Texas as well as degrees in electrical engineering and philosophy.